-- Utilize and share resources (See below) - Find and contact your members in the U.S. Congress - For Families: Share your family's educational story with your legislators and media.
-Reach out to the Regional Parent Mentor in your area if you would like assistance with how to develop and share your story - Michigan Alliance for Families staff and advocates: Share your own family educational stories with legislators and media, share how your work and advocacy has positively impacted families you support.
+- Utilize and share resources (See below) Find and contact your members in the U.S. Congress - For Families: Share your family's educational story with your legislators and media.
+Reach out to the Regional Parent Mentor in your area if you would like assistance with Telling Your Personal Story Michigan Alliance for Families staff and advocates: Share your own family educational stories with - legislators and media, share how your work and advocacy has positively impacted families you support.
 These efforts should be done as an individual, not as an Arc employee.